jakejmedeiros/cs4530_project/README.md

 - to sum a range of numerical cells, click an empty cell and enter sum(a1..a4) which returns the sum from cell A1 to cell A4. (note: no quotes)
 - to average a range of numerical cells, click an empty cell and enter avg(a1..a4) which returns the average of the values from cell A1 to cell A4.
+- to reference a cell, enter ref(a1) to attach a reference to cell A1. the reference cell will change values upon a change to cell A1.

 # In-Cell Calculation